 Ratios can vary, but this level of measurement is fairly accurate in most cases.
 With this in mind, you can set your fundraising goals accordingly and chart how many donations you will need to procure at each level.
 You can also use this Building a Gift Chart exercise to assist you in your planning efforts.
 It is quite evident from the percentages above how important your major donors really are.

 Major donors are from every walk of life.
 They are no different from anyone else.
 The difference is in how you treat them.
 They will require more communication, deeper involvement or engagement, and more appreciation.
-This has actually been discussed in a previous post written about donor stewardship.

 All donors will require attention, but those who provide 60% of your overall donations require an equal amount of attention and focus.
 This will help continue to keep your bottom line stable and the future growth of your organization promising.
 Do not ignore any donor as your small donor today could end up being your largest major donor tomorrow.
 Get to know your donors.